 For drawers that run really rough, such as soft wood on soft wood, it can provide quick and significant improvement in how drawers slide.
 But I found that it doesn't glide as easily as a smooth hardwood on hardwood that's been waxed.
-But it's a quick fix for cheap drawers.
+Also, it doesn't necessarily last very long, especially if applied to a surface that isn't completely flat.
+And if it comes off, the sticky adhesive residue is a problem.